xR4YM0ND/Aged/Known_Bugs.md

 - [Neruina - Ticking Entity Fixer](https://modrinth.com/mod/neruina)

 ### Mod Ideas
+- Potion that takes you to your last death

+- If you die X times in a X period of time you get a health boost or armor boost or both for a x amount of time (like a status effect maybe)

 - Continue Breaking a Block when you shortly lift \(~3sec)

 - Take Fall Damage while in a Boat \(cause in vanilla boats are OP af)